umar11b/umar11b/README.md

-# 👋 Hey, I'm Umar Zaman
+# 👋 Hey There, I'm Umar Zaman

 🚀 **Cloud & DevOps Engineer in the making** — passionate about automation, infrastructure, and building scalable systems.
 🎓 4th year **Computer Science (Cloud Computing)** student at Sheridan College.